Llenar70/allye-doc/Propensity Score Matching.md

 *   **Matched Data**:
     *   Data type: `Orange.data.Table`
     *   Description: A dataset containing only the samples from the treatment and control groups selected by propensity score matching.
 The original variable structure (covariates, outcome variable, meta variables) is maintained.
+Meta columns `Propensity Score` and `IPW` are appended (IPW is included when IPW is computed).
 This data can be used in subsequent steps for estimating treatment effects, etc.
 *   **Propensity Scores**:
     *   Data type: `Orange.data.Table`
     *   Description: The calculated propensity score for each sample in the original dataset.
 Typically includes the following meta information:
         *   `Group`: "Treated" or "Control"
         *   `Propensity Score`: The propensity score for each sample (a numerical value between 0 and 1)
+        *   `IPW` (when IPW is enabled): The inverse-probability weight after clipping by the configured percentile.
     *   This output can be used to check the distribution of propensity scores or evaluate the common support region.
 *   **Balance Report**:
     *   Data type: `Orange.data.Table`